 Adept at leading clients through the various stages of highly complex transactions, Mort has been involved in numerous high-profile deals, involving some of the world's best known companies.
 These transactions include the acquisition of EMI Music Publishing by Sony, the acquisition of CNET by CBS, the acquisitions of Capital Cities/ABC, Pixar and Marvel by The Walt Disney Company, the acquisition of The MONY Group by AXA Financial, and the Wells Fargo acquisition of First Interstate Bank.

-Mort also has extensive experience in cross-border merger and acquisition transactions.
-These include the acquisition of GTECH by Lottomatica; the Zimmer Holdings acquisition of Centerpulse AG; the Burns Philp acquisition of Goodman Fielder; the Guinness/GrandMet merger; the Luxottica Group SpA acquisition of The United States Shoe Corporation; the Eridania Béghin-Say SA acquisition of American Maize-Products Company; and the Cable & Wireless acquisition of NYNEX CableComms.
+Mort also has experience of numerous cross-border and multi-jurisdictional merger and acquisition transactions.
+These include the acquisition of GTECH by Lottomatica, the Zimmer Holdings acquisition of Centerpulse AG, the Guinness/GrandMet merger, the Luxottica Group S.p.A. acquisition of The United States Shoe Corporation and the Cable & Wireless acquisition of NYNEX CableComms.

 Mort received his JD from the University of Pennsylvania Law School in 1974.
 He attended the University of Oxford from 1974–1975, and received his BA from Yale University in 1970.